jamesstephenbrown/NFTCreator/README.md

 Open a terminal window from the NFT Creator folder.
 Install node:
 pip3 node install
-Run the Colorise.mjs script: node Colorise.mjs
+Run the Colorise.mjs script to colorise the images (into their respective "Colored" folders): node Colorise.mjs

 You can choose what type of coloring you want when you combine the pictures.

-Run the Combine.mjs script:
-  node Combine.mjs mono
-Run the Combine.mjs script:
+Run the Combine.mjs script to output monochrome images: node Combine.mjs mono

-  node Combine.mjs duo
-Run the Combine.mjs script:
+Run the Combine.mjs script to output dual-tone images: node Combine.mjs duo

-  node Combine.mjs tri
+Run the Combine.mjs script to output tri-tone images: node Combine.mjs tri

 If you would like them to be ordered randomly (with a random number at the front of the file name) add 'rand' to the terminal command: node Combine.mjs tri rand

 That's it, enjoy.